chaos-polymtl/lethe/doc/source/examples/multiphysics/melting-cavity/melting-cavity.rst

           # Specific heat of the solid phase
           set specific heat solid = 200

-          # viscosity of the liquid phase
+          # Kinematic viscosity of the liquid phase
           set viscosity liquid = 0.00000075

-          # viscosity of the solid phase
+          # Kinematic viscosity of the solid phase
           set viscosity solid = 0.008
         end
       end